This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 Save this post!

-Enter your email address and we’ll send it straight to your inbox.
-Plus, you’ll receive our once-per-month newsletter!
+Enter your email address, and we’ll send it straight to your inbox.
+Plus, you’ll receive The Recipe Box, my weekly newsletter.

-• Dijon mustard adds more flavor to the dressing.
+• Dijon mustard – Adds more flavor to the dressing.
 Think of Dijon mustard as the je ne sais quoi that adds a flavor that cannot be pinpointed, but is very much appreciated.

-• Honey balances out the dressing by adding a small about of sweetness.
+• Honey – Balances out the dressing by adding a small about of sweetness.

 Buttercrunch lettuce sitting on white platter topped with slices of red onion and goat cheese along with creamy clear dressing